-Did you know that every 14 seconds some organization is attacked by ransomware?
+Did you know that ransomware strikes multiple times every minute?
 It’s a huge and growing threat, so the logical question is how can your organization protect itself.

 You can harden your systems, work diligently on security awareness, and redouble your efforts to prevent malware infections – which are all important.
 But complex systems result in a complex array of vulnerabilities, and it only takes one to become a victim.

 That’s why it’s so important to have an attack-proof recovery strategy in place.
 One way to thwart ransomware’s encryption is through secure backup.
 If you can roll back to a previous version of your data – captured before the infection occurred – you can bypass the infection by performing a restore and get back into business.

 But just any old backup won’t work.
 Ransomware can also attack the backup files themselves.
 Without the right approach, you can re-infect yourself during a restore.